 laboratories at Rose-Hulman.
 To find a research

 opportunity, talk to faculty members on campus, and ask

 sponsored by the IRC.
 These activities will include

-collaborating with other SRE students to investigate
+collaborating with other SRP students to investigate

 cutting-edge research, preparing brief presentations for